isabelc/WooCommerce-Show-Attributes/readme.txt

 * Fix - Fixed one possible incompatibility with plugins that manage custom Woocommerce Tabs.
 * Fix - Blank tab no longer appears if a shop item has at one attribute that enables Used For Variations.
 * Localization - Fixed an error that prevented several strings from being translated.
+* Localization - Translate attribute values, as well.
+Previously, only attribute labels where translated, but not values, since values are user-created.
 * Localization - Added Finnish language translation.
 Thanks to Arhi Paivarinta.
 * Tweak - Display adjustments - Separated .attribute-label from the colon by wrapping the label's content in another span element.
 Removed the space before the colon.
 Removed obsolete white space.
 Thanks to amielucha.